catenax-ng/tx-item-relationship-service/docs/adminguide.md

 The URL of the BPDM service.
 The IRS uses this service to fetch business partner information based on BPNs.

-##### keycloak-token-uri
+##### oauth2-token-uri

-The URL of the Keycloak token API.
+The URL of the OAuth2 token API.
 Used by the IRS for token creation to authenticate with other services.

-##### keycloak-jwkset-uri
+##### oauth2-jwkset-uri

-The URL of the Keycloak JWK Set.
+The URL of the OAuth2 JWK Set.
 Used by the IRS to validate tokens when the IRS API is called.

 ##### grafana-url